What is SMSC?

 SMSC at St Michael in the Hamlet

-At St. Michael-in-the-Hamlet School, we strive to create a learning environment which promotes respect, diversity and self-awareness and tries to equip all of our pupils with the knowledge, skills, attitudes and values they will need to succeed in their future lives.
+At St. Michael-in-the-Hamlet School, we strive to create a learning environment which promotes respect, diversity and self-awareness and tries to equip all of our pupils with the knowledge, skills, attitudes and values they will need to flouish in their lives, both today and in the future.
 Our pupils learn about children’s rights and try to put them into practice, every day.
-As part of this we aim to support pupils’ spiritual, moral, social and cultural development in order to help them to be thoughtful, caring and active citizens in school and in wider society.
+As part of this we aim to support pupils’ spiritual, moral, social and cultural development in order to help them to be thoughtful, caring and active citizens both in school, at home and in the wider society.

 Click on the following link to access home learning tasks: SMSC HOME LEARNING PACK

 Black History Month Background

 Black History Month has been marked in the UK for more than 30 years.
 It takes place during the month of October.
 It is held to highlight and celebrate the achievements and contributions of the black community in the UK.
 Throughout history, black people have made huge contributions to society in the fields of art, music, science, literature and many more areas.

 Campaign groups and charities like The Black Curriculum and Fill in the Blanks have also spoken out on the importance of black history being taught in schools.
 These campaigners believe all children and young people need to learn about the important roles black people have played throughout British history and the many contributions they have made to society today.